-Hodgkin’s Disease
+Hodgkin’s Disease symptoms

-Hodgkin’s Disease is a type of blood cancer that starts in the lymphatic system.
+Hodgkin’s Disease symptoms are a type of blood cancer that starts in the lymphatic system.
 It involved a single arterial group of nodes(cervical, mediastinal, Para-aortic).
 It involves a single group of nodes spread to automatically contiguous lymphoid tissue.
 The lymph system is made up of tissues and organs that produce, store, and carry white blood cells.

 Types of Hodgkin Lymphoma: